strawgate/gemini-code-review-action/README.md

 # gemini-code-review-action
-A container GitHub Action to review a pull request by GPT.
+A container GitHub Action to review a pull request by Gemini AI.

-If the size of a pull request is over the maximum chunk size of the OpenAI API, the Action will split the pull request into multiple chunks and generate review comments for each chunk.
+If the size of a pull request is over the maximum chunk size of the Gemini API, the Action will split the pull request into multiple chunks and generate review comments for each chunk.
 And then the Action summarizes the review comments and posts a review comment to the pull request.

 ## Pre-requisites
-We have to set a GitHub Actions secret `GEMINI_API_KEY` to use the OpenAI API so that we securely pass it to the Action.
+We have to set a GitHub Actions secret `GEMINI_API_KEY` to use the Gemini API so that we securely pass it to the Action.

 ## Inputs

-- `gemini_api_key`: The OpenAI API key to access the OpenAI API [(GET MY API KEY)](https://makersuite.google.com/app/apikey).
+- `gemini_api_key`: The Gemini API key to access the Gemini API [(GET MY API KEY)](https://makersuite.google.com/app/apikey).
 - `github_token`: The GitHub token to access the GitHub API (You do not need to generate this Token!).
 - `github_repository`: The GitHub repository to post a review comment.
 - `github_pull_request_number`: The GitHub pull request number to post a review comment.